Hanahan in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 2008 by the City of Hanahan.
 (Marker Number 8-58.)

 Location.
 32° 56.224′ N, 80° 0.507′ W. Marker is in Hanahan, South Carolina, in Berkeley County.
-Marker is at the intersection of Foster Creek Road and Ford Boulevard on Touch for map.
+Marker is at the intersection of Foster Creek Road and Ford Boulevard on Foster Creek Road.
+Touch for map.
 Marker is in this post office area: Hanahan SC 29410, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Steepbrook Plantation (approx. 1.2 miles away); The Yamasee War At Goose Creek, 1715 (approx. 2.7 miles away); Otranto Plantation (approx. 2.7 miles away); French Botanical Garden (approx. 2.8 miles away); St. James, Goose Creek (approx. 3 miles away); Goose Creek Church (approx. 3.1 miles away); Howe Hall Plantation / Howe Hall Elementary School (approx. 3.2 miles away); Goose Creek Bridge (approx. 3.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 4, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 1,184 times since then and 62 times this year.
+This page was last revised on February 2, 2020.
+It was originally submitted on April 4, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,670 times since then and 32 times this year.
 Photos: 1, 2, 3. submitted on April 4, 2010, by David Bullard of Seneca, South Carolina. • Kevin W. was the editor who published this page.